 Data from the Centers for Disease Control and Prevention shows American Indians and Alaska Natives are the single group hardest-hit by the pandemic.
 They are diagnosed with COVID-19 at nearly twice the rate of white people, hospitalized almost four times as frequently, and die at a rate of two and a half times that of whites.

 As of December, 2,689 non-Hispanic American Indians had died from COVID-19, according to the CDC.
 However, many states do not separate out American Indians into their own category, which public health experts suggest has lowered the overall tally of native deaths in the U.S.

-— Virginia Hedrick, executive director of the Consortium for Urban Indian Health
+“For me, this is a culminating event.
+This is historical trauma playing out in real time.” — Virginia Hedrick, executive director of the Consortium for Urban Indian Health

 In California, native people comprise .3% of all deaths and diagnoses of COVID-19, and account for about .5% of the total population, at about 330,000.

 The California Department of Public Health said it has worked to decrease instances of racial misclassification in recent years, but conceded that officials may have misclassified American Indians in an attempt to prevent double-counting cases.
 Under state guidance, anyone who states they have American Indian heritage in combination with another race or ethnicity are counted as Hispanic/Latino or multiracial instead.

 “This approach is the national standard for reporting disease rates and has several advantages,” the health department wrote in a statement to The Salinas Californian.
 “However, it also has limitations.
 Any classification system will not be able to capture the complexity and richness of racial identity.”